inet-framework/inet/showcases/emulation/voip/doc/index.rst

 to each other.
 The scripts also adds the same delay, loss and corruption to the ``veth0`` interface as the loopback script.
 Then it runs the simulations.
 When they are finished, it destroys the namespaces.

-.. note:: The scripts only work on Linux.
-On Windows and macOS, the loopback interface simulations can be run manually.
-To run the emulation scenario, start the receiver simulation first, and run it in express mode.
-Then, the sender simulation can be started.
-Also, in this case, the delay, the packet loss, and the corruption is not applied.

 The received audio file is saved to the ``results`` folder.